open/close all folders

 - I Know Mortal Kombat: Drafted into the Divine Crusaders for being a talented Burning PT player.

 - Leitmotif: "Right and Kind"

-- Mecha Expansion Pack, Meta Mecha: "Gunner" and "Boxer" frames for the Huckebein MK III, respectively
+- Mecha Expansion Pack, Meta Mecha: The "Gunner" and "Boxer" frames for the Huckebein MK III, respectively

 - Otaku: Averted; he doesn't openly flaunt this side of himself as much as Ryusei does, but mechanical expertise is his go-to forte.

-- Super Prototype: Due to the Huckebein MK III getting Exiled from Continuity in The Inspectors, Ryoto gets the exclusive "EXbein", the in-story prototype of the intended MK III that was scrapped by The Federation.
+- Super Prototype: Due to the Huckebein MK III getting Exiled from Continuity in The Inspectors, Ryoto gets the exclusive EXbein, the In-Universe prototype of the intended MK III scrapped by The Federation.
 Like the MK III, it can also use the Boxer and Gunner frames; this is repeated in The Moon Dwellers.

 Rio Mei Long (Voiced by Rio Natsuki)

-- Chinese Girl: Has the look and the name, but according to the databook, she's Korean.
+- Chinese Girl: Subverted; has the look and the name, but according to the databook, she's Korean.

 - Clingy Jealous Girl: Not that Ryoto's chasing around girls, but Rio doesn't like it when his attention's turned away from her.

 - Distaff Counterpart: To Alpha Bullet - both share the common archetype with shades of this retaining in Original Generation.